sajal50/learning-notes/books/designing-data-intensive-applications.md

 ### Scalability

 This is how do we cope with increased load.
 We need to succinctly describe the current load on the system; only then we can discuss growth questions.
+Load can be describe with load parameters.
+Depends on system to system.
+For
+  - Webserver: can be QPS
+  - Database: Raio of reads/writes

+Also, it is important to note that you may be interested in average of these numbers, or maybe the real bottleneck in your system is caused by number of extreme cases.

 ---